HS-2902 FLOORPLAN

 Why invest in a million-dollar motorhome when you can manage with a truck bed camper?
 Just let your adventurous side decide for you.

-Traveling on RV or full-time RV living is pretty standard these days.
-However, not many people want to invest in a large motorhome or a mighty camper trailer, mostly because it is likely to stand idle in a storage area when they are not camping.
+Traveling in an RV or full-time RV living is pretty standard these days.
+However, not many people want to invest in a large motorhome or a mighty camper trailer, mainly because it is likely to stand idle in a storage area when they are not camping.

 Instead, they choose a more compact yet adventurous way to get the gist of a home away from home, but only to accommodate the necessities.